Sleeping Sickness Can Drive You Mad. But Treatment Is Now Easier Than Ever

 "The infusion treatment caused suffering in the patients as well, causing convulsions or seizures," says Dr. Victor Kande, who headed clinical trials for the new medication.

 Early stage sleeping sickness is easier to treat but difficult to diagnose because the symptoms are generic — fever, headache, tiredness.
-To confirm that patients have the second stage of the disease, and thereby are eligible for the infusions, doctors have to administer a painful spinal tap to see if the parasites have reached their brains.
+To confirm that patients have the second stage of the disease, and thereby are eligible for the infusions, doctors have to administer a painful spinal tap to see whether the parasites have reached their brains.

-The new medication treats all stages of the disease, so doctors could confirm infections with a simpler blood test.
+The new medication treats all stages of the disease, so doctors can confirm infections with a simpler blood test.
 "And the main side effect is just nausea," says Kande.
 "Plus, people can just take it at home.
 They don't have to stay at the hospital for a week or more."

 The more efficient diagnosis and treatment could mean fewer people will carry the disease undetected — and that means a smaller pool of infected people that can be bitten by tsetse flies.

-For Kande, who has been treating sleeping sickness since the 1970s, the treatment — born out of a collaboration between the pharmaceutical company Sanofi and the non-profit Drugs for Neglected Diseases Initiative — has been a long time coming.
+For Kande, who has been treating sleeping sickness since the 1970s, the treatment — born out of a collaboration between the pharmaceutical company Sanofi and the nonprofit Drugs for Neglected Diseases Initiative — has been a long time coming.

 "It was in 1978 that I treated my first patient with sleeping sickness," says Kande, who started out as a physician in the remote Equateur region of DRC and later headed the county's national sleeping sickness program.
 "I've seen real suffering."

 Back then, the only option was a drug called melarsoprol, a derivative of arsenic that is still used in some cases.
 "We'd inject it into patients' veins, and it would cause them so much pain and they'd tremble," Kande says.
-Between five and 20 percent of patients died of complications from the toxic drug.
+Between 5 and 20 percent of patients died of complications from the toxic drug.

 As word about the excruciating treatment spread, patients with symptoms started to avoid going to the hospital, Kande says.
 Others live in areas without hospitals and can't afford the transportation to get there.
 The availability of a cure at local pharmacies and health centers is a game changer, he says.

-And whereas the existing treatment costs nearly $400 per patient to manufacture, the new treatment will cost about half of that, according to the drug maker Sanofi.
+And whereas the existing treatment costs nearly $400 per patient to manufacture, the new treatment will cost about half of that, according to Sanofi.
 Plus, pills will be a lot easier and cheaper to transport than heavy infusion kits, especially in conflict-ridden areas of eastern DRC where violence is escalating alongside an ongoing Ebola outbreak.

 "This is absolutely a huge breakthrough," agrees Wes Van Voorhis, a professor of infectious diseases at the University of Washington.
 "There could be a lot of people who get treated with the pill that just don't have access to the infusions."

 The clinical trial for the new sleeping sickness drug was relatively small — involving about 750 patients in Congo and the Central African Republic.
-But Van Voorhis, who wasn't involved in the trials, says it's sufficient to show that the medication works.
+But Van Voorhis, who wasn't involved in the trials, says it is sufficient to show that the medication works.

 "To even find that many patients for the trial is a feat," he says, given the low number of cases, most of them in remote regions.